 The second phase (Encumeada-Areeiro), already in the central mountainous massif, starts with an incursion to Curral da Freiras, once place of refuge for the nuns who ran as fast as they could to escape the attacks of the Corsairs, and where begins the ascent to the highest peaks of the island (Ruivo and Areeiro) with long and stressful climbs, mitigated and compensated, in part, by the stunning views of the valleys, crests and plateaus, and of the network of streams and brooks that feed the creeks, or the view of a sea of clouds which may eventually collapse on top of the course.
 The route between the peaks of Ruivo and Areeiro will remain a brand image of the event, not only for its hardness and intrinsic beauty but also, for example, for being the only known location in the world where nesting occurs for Zino's petrel (Pterodroma madeira), an endemic species of the island and considered the most endangered seabird of Europe.

 From Pico do Areeiro, we enter the third and final stage of the competition, in the Eastern massif, mostly descending but with some climbs in between.
 The passage near the Poço da Neve, an heritage site built on the perimeter of the ecological park of Funchal, where ice was kept and then loaded into leather bags, on the back of brave men who trekked downhill to Funchal, carries us to the thought of other times, not too far away...
-After Ribeiro Frio, a mandatory tourist stop over, begins perhaps the last big climb, worthy of that name, which will take participants to Poiso.
-From here, the route becomes more rolling and, after passing through Portela, which has a superb view from the lookout that exists there, the participants commit themselves to the Funduras mountain, with its beautiful single tracks embellished by large tree ferns.
-The Degolada’s technical descent to the foothpath of Larano towards Boca do Risco will reveal for sure, for those who still pass there in broad daylight, unforgettable views of the immensity of the limpid sea of the North, pinching the base of the towering cliffs that fall literally right under our feet.
+From here, the route becomes more rolling and, after passing through Portela, participants will descent through an old foothpath towards Porto da Cruz.
+After passing in Porto da Cruz, they will follow a bit the shore before climbing up to Larano, an amazing footpath that will lead the runners towards Boca do Risco, which will reveal for sure, for those who still pass there in broad daylight, unforgettable views of the immensity of the limpid sea of the North, pinching the base of the towering cliffs that fall literally right under our feet.
 The final stretch, in the levada do Caniçal, should provide some relaxation and muscle relaxation, as well as allowing participants to admire the beautiful valley where the city of Machico grows, the final stopping place of this trip.

 If today MIUT® is already an event where the memories of the past make us dream of the future, the next edition will be again a living testimony of a set of exciting challenges and opportunities not to be missed!